Ian-Emsens/Ian-Emsens.github.io/noshnd.md

 ## The Council's Request (status: ignored)
 Loch Nosh's council asked us to do something about the recent undead spotted near the town.

+## Hammerfist's Request
+Hammerfist has asked you to keep the forest quiet by freeing the villagers from slavers to the north.

+## Riddletech Spire
+While tracking the slavers we stumbled across a tower filled with riddles and mechanical contraptions.
+We survived the trial of strength on the second floor and collected its rewards.

 # Failed